 And Hannah prayed and said:

 a.
-1 Samuel 1:28 ended, So they worshipped the Lord there.
-Here is the worship Hannah offered, and what she offered on the very day she left her little boy - her only child - at the tabernacle, never for him to live in her home again.
+Hannah prayed and said: 1 Samuel 1:28 ended, So they worshipped the Lord there.
+This song records the worship Hannah offered on the very day she left her little boy - her only child - at the tabernacle, never for him to live in her home again.

 b.
-My heart rejoices in the Lord: Here, Hannah shows a depth of commitment and love for God that humbles us.
-On the day she makes the biggest sacrifice she will ever make in her life, she rejoices in the Lord!
+My heart rejoices in the Lord: Hannah showed a depth of commitment and love for God that may humble us.
+On the day she made the biggest sacrifice of her life she rejoices in the Lord.

 i.
 Notice though, that she rejoices in the Lord.
-She does not, and she can not, rejoice in the leaving of her son.
-But she can, and she does, rejoice in the Lord.
+She can't rejoice in leaving her son but she can rejoice in the Lord.
 In the most desperate situations, when we have nothing else to rejoice in, we can rejoice in the Lord.

 c.
-My horn is exalted in the Lord: The horn is an often used as a picture of strength in the Bible (Psalm 75:4-5; 92:10).
+My horn is exalted in the Lord: The horn is used often as a picture of strength in the Bible (Psalms 75:4-5 and 92:10).
 This is because the strength of an ox or a steer could be expressed in its horn.
-Hannah is speaking of her strength and power being exalted in the Lord.
+Hannah spoke of strength and power being exalted in the Lord.

 i.
 "We have often seen that horn signifies power, might, and dominion.
-It is this constantly used in the Bible, and was so used among the heathens."
+It is thus constantly used in the Bible, and was so used among the heathens."
 (Clarke)

 d.
-I smile at my enemies: Hannah has a strong sense of vindication over her rival, Elkanah's other wife Peninnah.
-Peninnah had cruelly brought Hannah low (1 Samuel 1:6-7), but now Hannah can rejoice because the Lord has lifted her up.
+I smile at my enemies: Hannah had a strong sense of vindication over her rival, Elkanah's other wife named Peninnah.
+Peninnah cruelly brought Hannah low (1 Samuel 1:6-7), but now Hannah rejoiced because the Lord lifted her up.

 e.
-There is none holy like the Lord: In this verse, Hannah shows a classic form of Hebrew poetry - a repetitive parallelism.
+There is none holy like the Lord: This shows a classic form of Hebrew poetry - repetitive parallelism.
 To say the Lord is holy is to say He is completely set apart; that He is unique, and not like any other.
-So, when she continues in the same verse and says, “For there is none besides You," she is saying the same thing as "There is none holy like the Lord," only saying it in different words.
-When she says, “Nor is there any rock like our God," she is again saying the same thing in different words.
+When she continued in the same verse and said, "For there is none besides You," she said the same thing as "There is none holy like the Lord," only saying it in different words.
+When she said, "Nor is there any rock like our God," she again says the same thing in different words.